hutanmihai/reinforcement-learning-skiing/README.md

 # reinforcement-learning-skiing

 ## Description
+Developed DQN and DDQN algorithms for OpenAI Gym Skiing environment.
+Showcased commitment to refining network architecture and preprocessing, addressing challenges in hyperparameter tuning.
+This project marked my initial venture into reinforcement learning implementations.

 The goal of the project was to implement and compare two algorithms for the Atari game Skiing: DQN and DDQN.
 The project was implemented in Python 3.11.5.

 You can run it by following the instructions described below, and see the documentation [here](#documentation).

 ## How to run the project